Contact Us

 The Working Professional

-A house, a retirement account,
+A home, a retirement account, and a parenting plan to settle.

-Under Florida § 61.075, all assets and debts accumulated during the marriage — including retirement accounts, home equity, and savings — are subject to equitable distribution regardless of whose name they are in.
+Under Florida § 61.075, all assets and debts accumulated during the marriage, including retirement accounts, home equity, and savings, are subject to equitable distribution regardless of whose name they are in.

 The Tradesperson

-The High-Asset Client
+The High Net Worth Client

 The Healthcare Professional

-Under Florida's 2023 alimony reforms, durational alimony cannot exceed 35% of the difference between the parties' net monthly incomes.
-For healthcare professionals with significant income, precise calculation is important — it affects both the alimony award and how retirement assets get divided.
+Under Florida's 2023 alimony reform, durational alimony cannot exceed 35 percent of the difference between the parties' net monthly incomes.
+Where one spouse earns a healthcare salary and the other earns less, precise calculation shapes both the support award and the division of the retirement.

 The Trades Business Owner